pluralsight/guides/draft/front-end-javascript/managing-layout-state-in-angular-2-with-redux/article.md

 ```
 The reducer of the layout will handle all changes of the application layout and create a new state every time the layout changes.
 ```
-import * as layoutActions from './layout.actions';
+import * as layout from './layout.actions';

 export interface State {
  /*